6G-RF/Dataset-Storage-Standard/README.md

 If the user is fixed during the scenario, it should be included in the scenario descpription, otherwise it can be included in the dataset.

 The dataset is stored in a HDF5 to keep interoperability with a range of programming languages.

+All metatadata required to interpret the dataset needs to be included in the dataset file.
+Example, in xarray the `attrs` could contain the serialized yaml files as an ordered dictonary.